July 3rd 1863

 Early in the morning the Union struck first.
 General Slocum attacked Confederate troops at Culp’s Hill to regain territory lost the previous day.
 This fight lasted for a good 8 hours finally forcing the Confederates to retreat off of Culp’s Hill.

 While this was taking place Lee was planning the main attack at Gettysburg.
 This was of course the famous Pickett’s Charge.
-General Pickett’s division had just arrived on the night of July 2nd.
+General George Pickett and his division had just arrived on the night of July 2nd.
 Followed by the arrival of Jeb Stuart and his cavalry.
-Lee was not happy with Stuart because of his long absence from the battle of Gettysburg, but quickly overcame his anger and set out the plan for the day’s attack.
+Lee was not happy with Jeb Stuart because of his long absence from the battle of Gettysburg, but quickly overcame his anger and set out the plan for the day’s attack.

-Longstreet was very distressed with this attack at Gettysburg.
-He did not think it could possibly be successful.
-He even tried to convince Lee to call off this attack.
+General Longstreet was very distressed with this attack at Gettysburg.
+He did not think it would be successful. he even tried to convince Lee to call off the attack.
+Longstreet argued that it would require double the amount of men and even then it was questionable whether it would succeed.
 His effort fell on deaf ears.
-Lee was determined to make this attack; he believed it had a good chance of success.
+Lee was determined to make the attack; he believed it had a good chance of success.

 To learn more about the third day of the battle of Gettysburg read Amongst Immortals Raging, Gettysburg’s Third Day Begins